 What will happen at your comprehensive eye exam?

 Our team of experienced optometrists will use many different testing procedures to check your eyes.
 Our Folsom, Rocklin, Citrus Heights & Gold River, PA, office is fully equipped with the latest equipment.
 To determine visual acuity, you will be asked to read a standard eye chart and we will check refractive error.
 To diagnose or rule out any eye diseases, we will inspect your inner eye tissues with a high-powered lens.
 This exam also provides significant information about your overall health.

-For more information about comprehensive eye examinations Call EYEcenter Optometric on (916) 945-9411 – Folsom in Folsom, Rocklin, Citrus Heights & Gold River, California to schedule an eye exam with our optometrist, Dr. Lee.
+For more information about comprehensive eye examinations, call EYEcenter at (916) 726-1818 in Folsom, Rocklin, Citrus Heights, Midtown & Gold River, California to schedule an eye exam with our team of patient-centric optometrists.